consoledotdev/home/content/profiles/cased.md

 #### How does the development process work?
 What's the process for working through bugs, features and tech debt?

-Ben, one of the co-founders, wears many hats - product design, product management, product everything, future direction etc. Heusually designs things in Figma, with different levels of fidelity.
+Ben, one of the co-founders, wears many hats - product design, product management, product everything, future direction etc. He usually designs things in Figma, with different levels of fidelity.
 We tend to do some very basic “figuring stuff out” design work in the early stages.
 We think that this idealized model where a designer is someone that comes up with a design, hands